| Title: | Calculate Travel Times Over Space |

 See details |

-Convenience wrapper to malariaAtlas::getRaster()
+Convenience wrapper to malariaAtlas::getRaster() to access

 motorised and walking travel friction layers per Weiss et al. 2020, that